-The VCS3 was the brainchild of electronic music composer Tristam Cary and was designed by David Cockerell.
+The VCS3 was the brainchild of electronic music composer Tristram Cary and was designed by David Cockerell.

-They formed Electronic Music Studios (London) Ltd. with Peter Zinovieff to manufacture what was originally called "The Putney (VCS3)" to finance the latter's chronic Gear Aquisition Syndrome.
+They formed Electronic Music Studios (London) Ltd. with Peter Zinovieff to manufacture what was originally called "The Putney (VCS3)" to finance the latter's chronic Gear Acquisition Syndrome.

 Zinovieff never really got analogue synthesizers and still refers to it as "that pathetic little box".